rombiddle/WemosDoorChecker/README.md

 First, you need to stick the device on a door.

 This project use an API on our personal VPS.
-Once the project is setted up, the wemos send data from the MPU-6050 to our server every 2.5 seconds.
+Once the project is setted up, the wemos send data from the MPU-6050 to our server everytime the door get opened and closed.
-Then, you can check on the Android App (wherever you are), if a door got opened and someone is inside the room or not.
+Then, you can check on the Android App that get information back from the server.
+If a door got opened and someone is inside the room, you will see a green cardview otherwise you will see a red cardview.

 ## Circuit Diagram